sparcians/pegasus/README.md

 "Continuing" the simulator re-enters that access point.

-In addition, with each full step of an instruction, an Event object is returned detailing what the instruction did on it’s journey through the stages.
+In addition, with each full step of an instruction, an Event object is returned detailing what the instruction did on its journey through the stages.
 This event can be used to “undo” or backup the simulator as need be.
 This allows out-of-order simulators like Olympia to have multiple paths of execution through a binary (think branch mispredictions).

-Pegasus is still under development and more documentation and support will come; stayed tuned!
+Pegasus is still under development and more documentation and support will come; stay tuned!

 ## Install Prerequisites